Political views of Albert Einstein: Civil rights for African Americans

+Accusations of anti-Chinese sentiment

 Written between October 1922 and March 1923, the travel diaries of Einstein released in 2018 contain remarks that have been called racist and xenophobic.
-He notes how the "Chinese don’t sit on benches while eating but squat like Europeans do when they relieve themselves out in the leafy woods.
+He notes how the "Chinese don't sit on benches while eating but squat like Europeans do when they relieve themselves out in the leafy woods.
 All this occurs quietly and demurely.
 Even the children are spiritless and look obtuse."
 After earlier writing of the "abundance of offspring" and the "fecundity" of the Chinese, he goes on to say: "It would be a pity if these Chinese supplant all other races.
 For the likes of us the mere thought is unspeakably dreary."
 Einstein's perceptions of the Japanese he meets are more positive: "Japanese unostentatious, decent, altogether very appealing," he writes.
 "Pure souls as nowhere else among people.
 One has to love and admire this country."

+Views on homosexuality

 Einstein was one of the thousands of signatories of Magnus Hirschfeld's petition against Paragraph 175 of the German penal code, which condemned homosexuality.
 The petition ran for more than thirty years in the intellectual circles thanks to the activity of Hirschfeld's Scientific-Humanitarian Committee, which collected many signatures from Jewish members of the German intellectual elite.

+Animal rights

 Einstein was opposed to violence against animals, so he thought that one should "embrace all living creatures".
 He also sympathized with the idea of vegetarianism.
 The latest indications, a letter written to Hans Mühsam, dated March 30, 1954, suggest that Einstein was a vegetarian for the last year of his life, though he appears to have supported the idea for many years before practicing it himself.
 In this letter Einstein states that he was feeling quite well eating vegetarian food and that "man was not born to be a carnivore".
 He wrote in another letter a year before: "I have always eaten animal flesh with a somewhat guilty conscience".